-My name is Ted Tahquechi, and I am a legally blind photographer.
+My name is Ted Tahquechi, and I am a legally blind professional landscape and travel photographer.

 My love of photography began in 1986, shooting and developing black and white film in college.
 I spent the better part of my career working in a very visually challenging world as a video game producer for Atari, Accolade and Mattel Toys, releasing 35 titles to market and creating many beloved game franchises.